0x01x02x03/DH_ShortCut_Backdoor/README.md

 DH ShortCut Backdoor
 =========

-A program in Delphi to create a shortcut to run a backdoor using powershell.
+A program in Delphi to create a shortcut to run a backdoor using powershell.<br>
 <br>
 An image :